Prometheus Long-term Storage

 |> distinct()

-This schema is the default schema for all metrics.
+The default schema for all metrics entries:

 _start